See the locale. Meet the staff.

 - There will be a few hours off mid-afternoon for optional activities like hiking (in the mountains) or just taking a break or napping.

 - Evenings may include no-added-fat fruit “ice cream”, music, viewing of films about healthy plant-based eating, and discussion.

 - Checkout in the morning with self-serve hot and cold breakfast.

 - Private consultation with the facilitators.

 Each of your facilitators is an expert in whole-food plant-based vegan preparation and nutrition.
 They have various certifications; each of them is a PCRM Food for Life instructor and a Cook in the Kitchen in the monthly internet cooking show So Many Cooks in the Kitchen.
-For summer 2022, Cody and Dilip are your mountain facilitators, while Carolyn and Dilip are your beach facilitators.
+For summer 2023, Carolyn and Dilip are your mountain facilitators.
 Here’s a bit about them.

 Dilip Barman, MS, ScM, has been involved with plant‐based lifestyle for decades.
 He is President of the Triangle Vegetarian Society in North Carolina where he hosts the country’s largest vegetarian (all vegan) Thanksgiving.
 Dilip is Executive Producer of

 the film Code Blue that shows how lifestyle choices can profoundly affect health.